Stray Kids: Impact

-Stray Kids was featured in the Times 2023 Next Generation Leaders list for their success in global markets.
+Stray Kids was featured in Times 2023 Next Generation Leaders list for their success in global markets.
 Rolling Stone UK called them the biggest band in the world with many record-breaking milestones.
-Stray Kids became the seventh-best-selling artist globally in 2022 according to the International Federation of the Phonographic Industry (IFPI).
-In 2023, Stray Kids was noted as the first K-Pop group to exceed five million album pre-orders for 5-Star; 5-Star and Rock-Star were noted as the second- and fifth-best-selling-albums worldwide, respectively.
-The IFPI named Stray Kids as the third-global-best-selling artist that year, behind Taylor Swift and Seventeen.
-Stray Kids also became the first act to break the record of the first-six-consecutive Billboard 200 No. 1 entries with the release of Oddinary, Maxident, 5-Star, Rock-Star, Ate, and Hop; the streak continued with the release of Karma.
-As of December 2024, Stray Kids had sold over 31 million albums in both Korean and Japanese.
+Stray Kids became the seventh-best-selling artist globally in 2022, according to the IFPI.
+In 2023, Stray Kids was noted as the first K-Pop group to exceed five million album pre-orders for 5-Star; 5-Star and Rock-Star were noted as the second- and fifth-best-selling albums worldwide, respectively.
+The IFPI named Stray Kids as the third-best-selling artist globally that year, behind Taylor Swift and Seventeen.
+Stray Kids also became the first act to break the record of the first six consecutive Billboard 200 No. 1 entries with the release of Oddinary, Maxident, 5-Star, Rock-Star, Ate, and Hop; the streak continued with the release of Karma and Do It.
+As of May 2026, Stray Kids had sold over 40 million albums in both Korean and Japanese.

-Stray Kids was recognized for their music and performance, having performed as a headliner at major international music festivals like Lollapalooza (Paris in 2023, then Chicago in 2024), BST Hyde Park, and I-Days; and was the first K-Pop boy-band and the first K-Pop act to do so.
-Pop culture critic Ha Jae-geun acknowledge Stray Kids for high-standard performances, skills and music, which he said consistently meets or exceed a certain level of quality and naturally brought global audiences to notice the band members' charms.
+Stray Kids was recognized for their music and performance, having performed as a headliner at major international music festivals like Lollapalooza (Paris in 2023, then Chicago in 2024), BST Hyde Park, and I-Days, and was the first K-pop boy band and the first K-pop act to do so.
+Pop culture critic Ha Jae-geun acknowledged Stray Kids for high-standard performances, skills, and music, which he said consistently meets or exceeds a certain level of quality and naturally brought global audiences to notice the band members' charms.
 In August 2024, Stray Kids became the first K-pop artist to appear on the cover of Rolling Stone UK.
-The band appeared on Forbes Asias 2025 30 Under 30 in Entertainment and Sports category.
+In 2025, the band appeared on Forbes Asia's 30 Under 30 in the Entertainment and Sports category, and its South Korean edition's Korean Idols of the Year, ranked number three.
+Carcinonepa libererrantes, an ancient true water bug fossil trapped in amber found in 2026 in Kachin State, Myanmar, was named after Stray Kids by latinization.

 Stray Kids' work has influenced other artists, including Ghost9, Trendz, Dxmon, Nexz, All(H)Ours, WHIB, Commander Man, and KickFlip.